-Layers can be hidden by clicking the "H" on the layer you want to hide in the layer dialog.
-The example on the left shows layer 1 hidden, and all of the rest of the layers visible.
+Layers can be hidden by clicking the eye on the layer you want to hide in the layer dialog.
+It can be restored by clicking again.
+Bezel and Outside are hidden and layer 2 is current in the picture shown.